-Summary: We now have enough experience with drone warfare to study its effects.
+Summary: GI WIlson explains that we now have enough experience with drone warfare to study its effects.
 Just as in physics, our actions affect ourselves as well as our targets.
 Social science research shows that drones are a gateway to moral disengagement dehumanization, and deindividuation.
 The great distances drones operate over, manipulated by faceless-nameless-lawyeristic-voyeurs, creates an emotional, mental, and physical divide between “us” ( i.e. our government) and the enemies we kill.
 Drones allow us to dissociate our actions from our values, a useful high-cost and high-tech justification.
 At the end are links to gain more information about this new form of warfare.

 For every action, there is an equal and opposite reaction.